ianhudson87/437s-project-TRACKER/README.md

 	requires body={name: something, password: something2}

-in order to run the react-native app. go to the my-project folder and do npm start
+in order to run the react-native app. go to the my-project folder and do npm start in oder to run the server. go to backend and do npm run dev